Alexander De Croo: Premiership (2020–2025)

-On 26 February 2024 DeCroo travelled to Paris, where Emmanuel Macron was holding an emergency summit over the situation in Ukraine, as they had just suffered the loss of Avdiivka.
+On 26 February 2024 De Croo travelled to Paris, where Emmanuel Macron was holding an emergency summit over the situation in Ukraine, as they had just suffered the loss of Avdiivka.
 Czech PM Petr Fiala proposed the purchase of 500,000 rounds of artillery ammunition for Volodymyr Zelensky's forces.
 This was the second time in one month the Czech government had aired the matter.
 The French had previously vetoed the idea to obtain the ammunition from foreign sources.
 The Dutch government of Mark Rutte announced, through him on that day in Paris, that it would provide €100 million for this purpose, and De Croo announced that his government would provide €200 million.
 Fiala managed to attract 15 nations to his cause.
 The prime minister of Portugal, Antonio Costa, said that the group defence ministers had been tasked with a 7 March deadline to formulate and execute the plan.

 Following the release of the 2024 Belgian federal election results, De Croo and his party suffered a major electoral defeat.
 De Croo, following protocol, announced his resignation as prime minister effective on 10 June.
 After this, he remained as caretaker prime minister until the formation of a new federal government.

 In September 2024, during their welcome addresses for Pope Francis on his visit to the country, De Croo, along with King Philippe, publicly criticised the Catholic Church over sexual abuses committed by clergy in Belgium.
 On his return flight to Rome, Francis said "abortion is murder" and that "science says that just one month from conception, all the organs are present".
 He compared the abortion doctors to hitmen.
 Contemporaneously, Belgium has considered whether to expand access to abortion from the first 12 weeks to 18 weeks.
 De Croo said he would summon the Belgian apostolic nuncio, Franco Coppola, so as to protest the pope's remarks as an “unacceptable” interference in his country’s domestic affairs.

 On 3 February 2025, De Croo was succeeded as prime minister by Bart De Wever, leader of the N-VA and mayor of Antwerp.

+United Nations (2025-now)

+On 17 November 2025, UN Secretary-General António Guterres named De Croo as the new Administrator of the United Nations Development Programme (UNDP), for a four-year term, following the appointment UN General Assembly confirmation.
+De Croo was also appointed as UN Under-Secretary-General.
+UNDP works in 170 countries and territories and its mandate is to eradicate poverty and reduce inequalities.
+De Croo started his mandate on 2 December 2025.